Rushlin Boy and the Excellence in Broadcasting Network.

 It's Friday, and you know what that means.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open line Friday.

-Say, Ed, uh, before we start with Soundbite 3 and go in order there, I want to start with number 19.
+Say, Ed, before we start with Soundbite 3 and go in order there, I want to start with number 19.

-You got number okay, you got 19 delivered to you.
+You got number, okay, you got 19 delivered to you.

 Good.

-Uh Michelle Dobson, I think it was.
+Michelle Dobson, I think it was.

 It's down again today, some, but she put it in perspective.

-And lo and behold, uh, she was on Scarborough's show today on PMS NBC Morning Joe.
+And lo and behold, she was on Scarborough's show today on PMS NBC Morning Joe, and she was reporting on the Dow Jones sell-off yesterday.

 This is what Aaron Burnett said.